Nursing Associate (Apprenticeship) FD

 Lifelong Learning Centre support

 We know that as a mature and/or part-time student, you may face unique challenges including balancing academic study with family and employment commitments.
-Whatever your concerns or questions, the Lifelong Learning Centre offers free, specialised and impartial guidance, advice from pre-application through to graduation and beyond.
+Whatever your concerns or questions, the Lifelong Learning Centre offers free specialist guidance, advice and support to mature and part-time students, from pre-application through to graduation and beyond.

 We’ll welcome you into the LLC community, where you’ll be taught by our friendly and supportive staff, who are experienced in working with adult learners.
 The nature of the course allows you to fit study alongside your work and family commitments, and we’ll support you in doing so successfully.